meladaboobaid/Database-Backup-Windows-Service/README.md

 ## ⚙️ Configuration

 Before installing or running the service, you must configure the `App.config` (which becomes `DatabaseBackupService.exe.config` after building) with your specific environment details.

+## Best Practices

+You could remove the timer code that handles the intervals, instead of it better to use Task Scheduler in order to automate the intervals